 If the local law enforcement finds that drone regulations have been violated, they can call the FAA to collaborate on or take over the case.

 Learning how to spot a drone at night can give you peace of mind.
-You can take the necessary precautions when you realize that “hmmm, why are those drones following me?”
-At the same time, you can act accordingly, especially the proper way.
-You shouldn’t attempt to take down the aircraft because that would be illegal.
+You can take the necessary precautions when you are able to determine that there is an unwanted drone near your home.
+Being armed with the above information will allow you to do more than realize that “hmmm, why are those drones following me?”
+At the same time, you can act accordingly.

 Learn more about drones, how to use them, or where to buy them here at Drones Watch.